loykin/apirun/examples/auth_registry/README.md

 # Auth Registry Example

-This example demonstrates how a library user can register a custom authentication provider and use it via the public apimigrate API.
+This example demonstrates how a library user can register a custom authentication provider and use it via the public apirun API.

 What it shows:
 - Implementing a simple custom auth provider that returns a token value.
-- Registering the provider using apimigrate.RegisterAuthProvider.
+- Registering the provider using apirun.RegisterAuthProvider.
-- Acquiring auth data using apimigrate.AcquireAuthByProviderSpecWithName and storing it under a logical name.
+- Acquiring auth data using apirun.AcquireAuthByProviderSpecWithName and storing it under a logical name.

 ## Run